alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial.md

 ```
 When you moved `Beverages types` and `Tables` to the group `Management` rebuild your app.
 You'll get some errors saying the compiler can't find these properties.
 Correct the errors according to the changes made.

-And since we've added a new numerical type, we need to add this to our `numerical-types` in the model:
+And since we use a new numerical type, we need to add this to our `numerical-types` section in the model:
 ```js
 'percent'
 ```
-We will use the collection `Discount periods` for selecting a certain discount percentage (`Percentage`), depending on the amount of money spend (`Minimal spendings`). `VAT percentage` will be used to calculate value added tax (VAT).
+We will use the collection `Discount periods` for discounts during different time periods, where the discount depends on the amount of money spent at the restaurant.
+`VAT percentage` will be used for calculating the value added tax (VAT).

-Change the number property `Total` within collection `Orders` into `Subtotal`, because the new `Total` will take the appropriate discount into account:
+Rename the number property `Total` for `Orders` to `Subtotal`, because the new `Total` will take the appropriate discount into account:
 ```js
 'Subtotal': number 'eurocent' = sum .'Order lines'* .'Line total'
 ```